Eben60/ShareAdd.jl/README.md

 # ShareAdd.jl

-This Julia package is intended for interactive use.
-It exports the macro `@usingany`: This macro makes package(s) available, if they are not already, and imports them with `using` keyword.
+This Julia package is intended for interactive use, and it's aim is to help you to reduce clutter in your main shared environment, and thus avoid package incompatibility problems.
+It exports two macros: `@usingany` and `@usingtmp`, envisioned for two different workflows.

 ## Documentation at
 [https://eben60.github.io/ShareAdd.jl/](https://eben60.github.io/ShareAdd.jl/)